aprajitad/Customer-Analytics-Churn-Prediction-Project/README.md

 - **Month-to-month contract customers churn at 42.7%**, vs. **11.3%** for one-year and just **2.9%** for two-year contracts — contract length is the single strongest churn signal in the data
 - Month-to-month customers also pay the **highest average monthly charges** (₹66.40 vs. ₹60.87 for two-year customers) — they're paying more *and* leaving more, a clear retention target
 - Refund requests (1,752) and technical issues (1,747) are the two most common support ticket types, nearly tied
-- Customer satisfaction is fairly flat across ticket priority levels (2.96–3.05 out of 5) — priority level alone doesn't explain satisfaction; worth investigating resolution speed instead (see note on data quality below)
+- Customer satisfaction is fairly flat across ticket priority levels (2.96–3.05 out of 5) — priority level alone doesn't explain satisfaction

-> **Data quality note:** the average resolution time query currently returns an identical, implausible value (2023 hours) across all ticket types — this points to `Time to Resolution` being stored as a date/timestamp rather than a duration in the source data.
-Recommend recalculating this as `Time to Resolution − Date of Purchase` before drawing conclusions from it.

 ---